corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/group-policy.md

 ### Static Network Member Group Policy

 ​In static networks, no MGM manages the group and the member list is statically set before the members are created.
-As a result, the group policy file for a static network member is similar to the dynamic network member's group policy but with some differences.
+As a result, the group policy file for a static network member is similar to the dynamic network member's group policy, but with some differences.

 ​The file includes the group ID, registration protocol, sync protocol, protocol parameters, and P2P parameters, just like the dynamic member's group policy file.
 However, the necessary P2P parameters, protocol parameters, and the MGM information differ.